Rikard Grönborg: Coaching career

-In 2023–24, Grönborg signed a three-year contact with Tappara of the Liiga.
+In 2023–24, Grönborg signed a three-year contract with Tappara of the Liiga.
 In his first season as Tappara's head coach, the season ended with a victory in the Finnish championship finals, with Tappara lifting the Kanada-malja.
 Additionally Grönborg was awarded the Kalevi Numminen trophy as the best coach of the Liiga season, voted by the press.

 His second season with Tappara ended in the quarter-finals as the club was knocked out of the playoffs by local rivals Ilves.